belguawhale/Discord-Werewolf/README.md

 ## Changelog

+1/29/2017 - Gamemode structure works now and they can be set using !fgame; Secret update!

+1/27/2017 - Change in how role counts are stored

 1/22/2017 - Bot now gets languages from my repository rather than an external one

 1/18/2017 - Added !totem command to list totems/display a totem's description